SmartBear/readyapi4j/modules/cucumber/modules/bdd4oas/README.md

 docker image simple runs the existing cCcumber CLI all corresponding command-line options apply.

 The jar file can be used similarly (without the requirement to map a volume of course).
-It's main class is set to the Cucumber CLI - for example the last above command could be run with:
+It's main class is set to the Cucumber CLI (io.cucumber.core.cli.Main) - for example the last above command could be run with:

 ```shell script
 java -jar target/readyapi4j-bdd4oas-1.0.0-SNAPSHOT.jar /Users/olensmar/features/swaggerhub-sample2.feature -p pretty